JAX-designed SNP panels are used to develop congenic lines in your lab, confirm strain identity, and monitor genetic

 The best way to fix the Y chromosome is to backcross 6 F1 carrier females to wild-type recipient males to produce the N2 generation.
 To fix the X chromosome, mate wild-type recipient females to carrier males for the remaining generations.
 At generations N2-N5, scan male carriers and backcross the best two.
 At each generation, we recommend selecting 2 males and rotating them though 3 sets of 2 wild-type females, leaving the male with the females for a week.
 This optimizes chances of producing enough similar-aged offspring to test for the next generation.
 Note: Mating the F1 female and the N2 and N3 males fixes both sex chromosomes.
 If requested, X chromosome markers can be included in the scan.

 Yes.
 Because we select polymorphic markers for each project, it is necessary to know the background of your strain.
 Undefined strains such as outbred strains or strains with >3 backgrounds present are not recommended for genome scanning.

 Because we use a panel of SNP markers that are polymorphic between the strains of origin, and an outbred strain by nature has multiple possible alleles at any given locus, we prefer not to scan strains that are derived from outbred strains.
 If your strain is derived from an outbred strain, contact JAX® Services to discuss the viability of the project.

 Depending on the complexity of your project, 11-15 working days after we receive your samples.

 One-time scans can be used to evaluate certain strain mixtures or to detect/measure recent strain contamination.
 For all one-time scan projects, other than projects to confirm that a strain is fully congenic, please contact us to discuss the viability of the project.

 At the beginning of your project, your assigned project manager will contact you and provide their contact information.
 You will be sent the results of your genome scan within 10 to 12 days after your samples arrive for your genome scan.
-At any time, you may contact your project manager to request an update or to ask project related questions.
+At any time, you may contact your project manager by phone and email to request an update or to ask project related questions.